wangyangbing/hello-world/README.md

 # hello-world
-##day day up good good study
+## day day up good good study
 **you are my all world**
-  -Thank you
+  - Thank you
-  -Fithing !
+  - Fithing !